 For the pilot scheme, we worked with a resident on Gloucester Road in Higham Hill.
 Read more about our Gloucester road trial parklet (PDF).

 To provide feedback on the resident-led parklet pilot please follow the link below:

 For further details and to apply for the community-led programme, visit the Community Parklets webpage.

-If you are unable to find the answer or wish to get in touch about a specific query please contact us on email@example.com.
+If you are unable to find the answer or wish to get in touch about a specific query please contact us at firstname.lastname@example.org.